department-of-veterans-affairs/vets-api/README.md

 1. Install [Docker for Mac](https://docs.docker.com/docker-for-mac/install/).
 This will configure both `docker` and `docker-compose`.
 1. Setup localhost certificates / keys:
-   - Create a folder in your vets-api directory:  `mkdir config/certs`
    - Copy the [certificate][certificate] to `config/certs/vetsgov-localhost.crt`
    - Copy the [key][key] to `config/certs/vetsgov-localhost.key`
    - *NOTE:* using `touch` to create blank cert and key files no longer works.